Free Consultation

 Settlement:

-· Statutory law is written law that is created by a legislative body.
-Statutory law consist of statutes.
+Statutory Law is written law that is created by a legislative body.

 Telematics:

-· Telematics are used in the trucking industry to gather dates with a combination of GPS technology, sensors and on-board diagnostics.
-This can provide information like vehicle location, driver behavior, vehicle activity and real-time engine diagnostics.
+Telematics are used in the trucking industry to gather data with a combination of GPS technology, sensors, and on-board diagnostics.

 Traumatic Brain Injury (TBI):

-· A Traumatic Brain Injury is the impact from a head injury that results in a diminishes or altered state of consciousness that may impair a person physically, mentally or emotionally.
-Often a result of a severe auto accident or other sports-related injury.
+A Traumatic Brain Injury is the impact from a head injury that results in a diminished or altered state of consciousness that may impair a person physically, mentally, or emotionally.

 Verdict: